 Figure 3: Injection of mitotically arrested DKO-phaESCs into MII oocytes.
 (A) Morphology of a DKO-phaESC culture that carries a CAG-EGFP transgene and deletions of the H19- and IG-DMRs; scale bar = 50 µm.
 (B) Representative flow cytometry analysis of DKO-phaESCs after arrest with demecolcine for 8 h.
 DKO-phaESCs without demecolcine treatment are shown as control.
 (C) Morphology of DKO-phaESCs in the microinjection pipette.
 A single intact DKO-phaESC before (left) and after (right) rupturing the plasma membrane by pipetting is shown; scale bar = 20 µm.
 (D) Constructed embryos at 1 h after injection of DKO-phaESCs into MII oocytes.
 A merged image of EGFP fluorescence and bright field is shown.
 Black arrowheads indicate round spots of intense EGFP expression after injection of intact DKO-phaESCs, which should be avoided; scale bar = 50 µm.
 (E) A differential interference contrast image of semi-cloned embryos 6 h after the initiation of activation with strontium chloride is shown.
 White arrowheads indicate embryos with 3 polar bodies including one pseudo polar body from the injected DKO-phaESC; scale bar = 50 µm.
 Abbreviations: DKO = double-knockout; phaESC = parthogenetic haploid embryonic stem cell; EGFP = enhanced green fluorescent protein.

 Figure 4: Scheme of the setup for intracytoplasmic injection of DKO-phaESCs into oocytes.
-(A) The arrangement of an injection pipette, a holding pipette, and an oocyte in the injection chamber is shown. ⍺, bent angle of the microinjection pipette.
+(A) The arrangement of an injection pipette, a holding pipette, and an oocyte in the injection chamber is shown. ⍺, bend angle of the microinjection pipette.
 (B) Layout of the drops in the micromanipulation dish for intracytoplasmic injection.
 Abbreviations: DKO = double-knockout; phaESC = parthogenetic haploid embryonic stem cell.

 Figure 5: Development of semi-cloned embryos.
 (A) Preimplantation development of semi-cloned embryos in vitro.
 EGFP expression is initially observed in four-cell embryos at day 2 after intracytoplasmic injection.
 At day 4, intense EGFP expression can be observed in blastocysts; scale bar = 100 µm.
 (B) A semi-cloned mouse obtained after 2-cell embryo transfer to a recipient female.
 At 74 dpp, the semi-cloned mouse (arrowhead) delivered her first pups (asterisk) by natural birth after mating with a wildtype Swiss Webster male.
 Semi-cloned embryos and the semi-cloned mouse shown in this figure are identical with ones reported in Aizawa et al.3.
 Abbreviations: EGFP = enhanced green fluorescent protein; . dpp, days post-partum.